samhocevar/wincompose/README.md

 Features
 --------

 WinCompose supports the standard Compose file format.
-It ships with more than 1000 compose rules from [Xorg](http://www.x.org/wiki/).
-You can add custom rules by creating a file named `.XCompose` or `.XCompose.txt` in the `%USERPROFILE%` directory, which is usually your user directory.
-The [dotXCompose](https://github.com/kragen/xcompose) project provides such a file with many additional compose sequences.
+It provides more than 1500 compose rules from the [Xorg](http://www.x.org/wiki/) project and the [dotXCompose](https://github.com/kragen/xcompose) project.
+You can add custom rules by creating a file named `.XCompose` or `.XCompose.txt` in your `%USERPROFILE%` directory.

 WinCompose supports rules of more than 2 characters such as **( 3 )**
 for **③**.